zhzhang2018/flying_beagle/Initial-design-diary.md

 #### The lifter likely needs to have torque limiting features

+This determines how the transmission is done.
+Clutch is too expensive (and requires more expeirience).
+Belt drive or gear drive fits my caliber.

-### The lifter should be easy to swap
+#### The lifter should be easy to swap

 Reason: Would definitely need to prepare spares.
 Also, this opens up to different configurations.
 Example: When facing drum opponents, maybe arm can have a spoon-like curve at the end to fit into the back of drums.

-### The lifter needs to have good bite power
+#### The lifter needs to have good bite power

 Because that would bring several advantages:
 - When you get a hold onto the opponent, better bite power makes it harder to let loose.
 - More power means possibility to self-right (although chassis should be designed to be drivable when inverted).
 - More power means it may actually be able to work as a lifter in certain configurations.
 (Imagine forks that has downforce by itself)
 But also some disadvantages:
 - When clamping down, it may give the opponent more friction.
-Unless you don't hold off too much, and you hold off at off-center parts.
+Unless you don't hold off too much, and you hold off at parts further from opponents' wheels.
+-
+#### The lifter mechanism is not exposed to the outside at any moment
+(especially when inverted.
+Add some shield.)

 ## More thoughts on the horizontal design